 - Infrastructure.
 While existing brownfield refining locations could be used for producing aviation biofuel, new infrastructure would be required, with associated capital costs.

 - Policy.
 Supportive policy will be needed to facilitate the development of an advanced biofuels (aviation biofuel and renewable diesel) industry in Australia.

 Sustainable Aviation Fuel Users Group (SAFUG)

-Qantas is a signatory member of the Sustainable Aviation Fuel Users Group (SAFUG), a global group of leading airlines and aviation companies working together with scientific agencies and leading environmental non-government organisations (NGOs) to accelerate the commercialisation of Sustainable Aviation Fuel.
+Qantas is a signatory member of the Sustainable Aviation Fuel Users Group (SAFUG), a global group of leading airlines and aviation companies working together with scientific agencies and leading environmental non-government organisations (NGOs) to accelerate the commercialisation of aviation biofuel.

-SAFUG members have pledged that any Sustainable Aviation Fuel will in summary:
+SAFUG members have pledged that any aviation biofuel will in summary:

 - Perform as well as, or better than, traditional fossil fuel jet kerosene from a technical perspective but with a smaller carbon lifecycle;

 - Use only biomass feedstock sources that minimise biodiversity impacts, require minimal land, water, and energy to produce;